Scoring your Credit - How's your FICO?

-Your score greatly affects your interest rate
+Your score affects your monthly payment

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.